azurecitadel/azurecitadel/content/arc/servers/140-automanage.md

 ---
-title: "Management"
+title: "Azure Automanage"
-description: "Use the preview Azure Automanage service to create a management baseline for the connected machines, enabling update management and inventory.
+description: "Use the Azure Automanage service to create a management baseline for the connected machines, enabling update management and inventory.
 Or use the services individually."
-slug: manage
+slug: automanage
 layout: single
 draft: false
 menu:
   side:
     parent: arc-servers
-    identifier: arc-servers-manage
+    identifier: arc-servers-automanage
 series:
  - arc-servers
-weight: 150
+weight: 140
 ---

 ## Introduction